vcsjones/vcsjones.dev/_posts/2017-09-18-nuget-package-signing.md

 certificate for a minor who may not have a ID.
 Also consider the fee.
 Someone with limited to no income may not be able to pay even $50 for a code signing certificate.
 The norm is actually much higher, actually at least $100.
 This young developer probably just wouldn't sign their package.
+The same goes for individuals of lesser privileged countries.
+The median salary of Belarus, a country very dear to me, is $827.
+A few hundred dollars for a code signing certificate is not nothing to sneeze at.
+There are many groups of people that will struggle with obtaining a certificate.

 Not signing might be okay, with a few exceptions.
 The first being that the NuGet team described that there would be a visual indicator for signed packages.